 |Personalized Guidance by Subject Experts|

-To qualify for UGC NET JRF and Lectureship, there are certain qualifying marks for UGC NET that you must score in UGC NET 2022 exam.
+To qualify for the UGC NET JRF and Lectureship, there are certain qualifying marks that you must score in UGC NET 2022 exam.

 Refer to the following to know the minimum marks % for the NET exam: